Credibility, 'gradual' approach at stake as Fed weighs rate rise

 Inflation has been undershooting the Fed's forecasts for the past three years.
 Then a sharp economic slowdown in the first quarter, mainly blamed on harsh winter weather and a rallying dollar, muddied the outlook enough for the Fed to give up on a June lift-off.

-Throughout 2015, Yellen and others have puzzled over how an improving labor market was failing to spur stronger wage growth.
+Throughout 2015, Yellen and others have puzzled over how an improving labour market was failing to spur stronger wage growth.

 Now, with economic growth back at a respectable 3.7 percent clip in the second quarter and unemployment just over 5 percent, half of the crisis-era high, falling commodity prices and an overseas slowdown are pushing inflation further away from the Fed's 2 percent goal.